rstock-co/tinyapp/README.md

 ## Extra Features

-- Error handling is more standardized and displays errors in a card with buttons below
+- Error handling is more standardized and displays errors in a card with buttons (see below):
 ![Error Card](https://github.com/rstock-co/tinyapp/blob/main/docs/error.png)

-- Routes have been separated into modules vs staying in the main server file
+- Routes and source data have been separated into modules vs staying in the main server file

 ## Final Product